About the Competition

 Rules

 To ensure a fair and competitive environment, we have established the following rules: Both individuals and teams are allowed to register for the competition and submit solutions to one, two, or all three tracks of their choice.
 Participants must register for the competition.
 Submitted solutions are expected to run without errors on our computing platform before the submission deadline.
 Participants will have access to the simulators in advance to thoroughly test that their solutions operate without error.
 We will provide a shared set of 2-3 scenarios within each track (e.g., different configurations of attackers and defender agents in the Cybersecurity Defense track, different numbers and challenges of fires in the Wildfire Suppression track) that participants will use for developing and training their solutions.
 Participants will be able to randomly generate episodes for each scenario in each track using different random seeds (or repeat the same episode using the same seed).
 We are encouraging MARL solutions within the competition; however, solutions utilizing other decision-making paradigms (heuristics, planning, game theory) are permissible to ensure the broadest participation and reflect the full range of decision making possible in OASYS.
 At the same time, our simulation environments provide information most compatible with MARL solutions, such as observations of current states and rewards after taking each action.
 The APIs of the simulation environments will not provide access to the models of underlying state transition, observation, and reward dynamics.
 Communication between agents will not be supported nor permitted.
 Solution submissions will consist of both (1) the source code needed to operate an agent within the simulators of the three domains (following a provided API structure for standardization), as well as (2) any serialized data files needed to operate the solutions (e.g., serialized neural networks for deep MARL solutions).
-We will impose a reasonable storage size for solutions (e.g., 10GB) for the sake of competition management.
+We will impose a reasonable storage size for solutions (to be determined very soon) for the sake of competition management.
 Trained models must be submitted; we will not have computational capacity to retrain models that require extensive computation time for training.
 Timing of decision making will be enforced so that agents do not have unlimited time to make each decision, allowing a reasonable amount of time per decision, reflecting real-world operations.

 Simulation Platform